 1978 - **1/2

 Basically a Zen video game "Nothing is real - and nothing to get hung over" movie before Zen video games and hangovers were invented.
 A wanderer on a mystic quest learns that's 'all in his mind' with the help of mystic guru David Carradine in multiple roles (just like Scott Glenn in SUCKER - the two actors even look alike).
-Based on a Bruce Lee storyline, IRON's got some really bad Kung Fu in its fire and Christopher Lee merrily embodying the the mystical guardian of the sacred book.
-Eli Wallach sleeps through his scenes in a cauldron (above); horses, Renaissance fair merriment, beaches, and wooden flutes all coax the film towards the pretty girl of meaning like friends of the shy kid at a townie dance.
+Based on a Bruce Lee storyline, with Christopher Lee merrily embodying the mystical guardian of the sacred book, Eli Wallach sleeping through his scenes in a cauldron (above), horses and Renaissance fair merriment, beaches, and wooden flutes all coax the film towards the pretty girl of meaning like friends of the shy boy at the dance.
 Does our shy kid film ever get up the nerve to traverse the nonsense distance of the floor to talk to her?
 Many questions, grasshopper!

 The finished film sits about half way between the meaningful, but still sappy brand of 'Zen Buddhism' that Lee taught in life, and the daft, everything and the kitchen sink brand of martial arts films the United States put out after the master’s death.
 Like Lee’s unfinished Game of Death, Circle of Iron (aka The Silent Flute) anticipates fighting style video games, but also features the afterglow of the insistently pointed philosophical films of the late 1960s.
 On top of its ridiculous imagery, and shaky plotting, the film acts as an unintentional (or perhaps intentional?) parody of Confucianism and Taoism.
 It's even sub-Yoda at some points, but it's continuously charming and even intentionally funny on several occasions. - Gabriel Powers - DVD Active